Fundamental diagram of urban rail transit considering train-passenger interaction: Abstract

 \section{Abstract}

 Urban rail transit often operates with high service frequencies to serve heavy passenger demand during rush hours.
-Such operations can be delayed by train congestion, passenger congestion, and the interaction of the two.
-Delays are problematic for many transit systems, as they become amplified by this interactive feedback.
-However, there are no tractable models to describe transit systems with dynamical delays, making it difficult to analyze the management strategies of congested transit systems in general, solvable ways.
-To fill this gap, this article proposes simple yet physical and dynamic models of urban rail transit.
-First, a fundamental diagram of a transit system (3-dimensional relation among train-flow, train-density, and passenger-flow) is analytically derived by considering the physical interactions in delays and congestion based on microscopic operation principles.
-Then, a macroscopic model of a transit system with time-varying demand and supply is developed as a continuous approximation based on the fundamental diagram.
-Finally, the accuracy of the macroscopic model is investigated using a microscopic simulation, and applicable range of the model is confirmed.
+Such operations can be delayed by two types of congestion: train congestion and passenger congestion, both of which interact with each other.
+This delay is problematic for many transit systems, since it can be amplified due to the interaction.
+However, there are no tractable models describing them; and it makes difficult to analyze management strategies of congested transit systems in general and tractable ways.
+To fill this gap, this article proposes simple yet physical and dynamic model of urban rail transit.
+First, a fundamental diagram of transit system (i.e., theoretical relation among train-flow, train-density, and passenger-flow) is analytically derived considering the aforementioned physical interaction.
+Then, a macroscopic model of transit system for dynamic transit assignment is developed based on the fundamental diagram.
+Finally, accuracy of the macroscopic model is investigated by comparing to microscopic simulation.
+The proposed models would be useful for mathematical analysis on management strategies of urban rail transit systems, in a similar way that the macroscopic fundamental diagram of urban traffic did.